drusca3/hello-world/README.md

 # hello-world
 my first repository

-I am just doing what Github tells me to do, also wahtever Minh said would be a good idea.
+I am just doing what Github tells me to do, also whatever Minh said would be a good idea.